 The market prices for securities of biotechnology companies in general have been highly volatile and may continue to be highly volatile in the future.
 Moreover, our stock price has fluctuated frequently, and these fluctuations are often not related to our financial results.
-For the twelve months ended March 31, 2004, the 52-week range of the market price of our stock was from \$1.23 to \$9.41 per share.
+For the twelve months ended March 31, 2005, the 52-week range of the market price of our stock was from \$4.32 to \$11.25 per share.
 The following factors, in addition to other risk factors described in this section, may have a significant impact on the market price of our common stock:

-- · announcements of technological innovations or new products by us or our competitors; - · developments or disputes concerning patents or proprietary rights; - status of new or existing licensing or collaborative agreements; - we or our licensees achieving or failing to achieve development milestones; - publicity regarding actual or potential medical results relating to products under development by us or our competitors; - · regulatory developments in both the United States and foreign countries;
+announcements of technological innovations or new products by us or our competitors;

-- public concern as to the safety of pharmaceutical products; - actual or anticipated fluctuations in our operating results; - · changes in financial estimates or recommendations by securities analysts; - · economic and other external factors or other disasters or crises; and - period-to-period fluctuations in our financial results.
+- developments or disputes concerning patents or proprietary rights; - status of new or existing licensing or collaborative agreements; - we or our licensees achieving or failing to achieve development milestones; - publicity regarding actual or potential medical results relating to products under development by us or our competitors; - regulatory developments in both the United States and foreign countries; - public concern as to the safety of pharmaceutical products; - actual or anticipated fluctuations in our operating results; - changes in financial estimates or recommendations by securities analysts; - economic and other external factors or other disasters or crises; and - period-to-period fluctuations in our financial results.

-Because stock ownership is concentrated, you and other investors will have minimal influence on stockholder decisions
+Because stock ownership is concentrated, you and other investors will have limited influence on stockholder decisions

-As of March 31, 2004, our directors, executive officers and some principal stockholders and their affiliates beneficially owned approximately 43.9% (directors and officers owned 24.0%) of our outstanding common stock and common stock equivalents.
+As of March 31, 2005, our directors, executive officers and some principal stockholders and their affiliates beneficially owned approximately 43.9% (directors and officers, together with their relevant affiliates owned 25.6%) of our outstanding common stock and common stock equivalents.
 As a result, these holders, if acting together, are able to significantly influence matters requiring stockholder approval, including the election of directors.
 This concentration of ownership may delay, defer or prevent a change in our control.